-Ensure that all actions undertaken by the Company are, at all times, in compliance with all applicable laws and regulations Take measures to monitor the compliance of the Company with internal strategies, policies, processes, and reporting procedures Identify, assess, monitor, and report the compliance risk exposure of the Company Monitor projected revisions of legislation and plans to introduce new regulation and assess their potential impact on the Company, in addition to monitoring the relevant court decisions Advise the Senior Management and the BoD of IVALIFE on compliance with the Solvency II Directive Responsibility Compliance and cooperation with the request for collection of data for the implementation of the ORSA and preparation of the ORSA report Participation in the risk assessment exercise and support to the RMF Provision of information and adoption of all risk management policies and procedures approved by the Board
+Identify, assess, monitor, and report the compliance risk exposure of the Company.
+Monitor projected revisions of legislation and plans to introduce new regulation and assess their potential impact on the Company, in addition to monitoring the relevant court decisions.
+Advise the Senior Management and the BoD of IVALIFE on compliance with the Solvency II Directive.
+Responsible Body / Function Responsibility Compliance and cooperation with the request for collection of data for the implementation of the ORSA and preparation of the ORSA report.
+Departments Participation in the risk assessment exercise and support to the RMF.
+Provision of information and adoption of all risk management policies and procedures

-2.1.5.3 Frequency of the Assessment
+2.2.5.3 Frequency of the Assessment